 On October 29, 2021, the Company acquired Envysion, Inc. ("Envysion"), a leader in enterprise video security and business analytics, for \$124 million, net of cash acquired.
 In addition, the Company issued restricted stock at a fair value of \$1 million to certain key employees that will be expensed over a service period of one year.
-This acquisition expands the Company's presence in the industry and reinforces the Company's strategy as a global leader in end-to-end video security solutions within Video Security and Access Control.
+This acquisition expands the Company's presence in the industry and reinforces the Company's strategy as a global leader in end-to-end video security solutions.
 The business is a part of both the Products and Systems Integration segment and the Software and Services segment.

 On July 15, 2021, the Company acquired Openpath Security Inc. ("Openpath"), a cloud-based mobile access control provider for \$298 million, net of cash acquired.
 In addition, the Company issued restricted stock at a fair value of \$29 million to certain key employees that will be expensed over an average service period of three years.
-The transaction also includes the potential for the Company to make earn-out payments based on Openpath's achievement of certain financial targets from January 1, 2022 through December 31, 2022.
-This acquisition expands the Company's ability to combine video security and access control solutions within Video Security and Access Control to help support enterprise customers.
+This acquisition expands the Company's ability to combine video security and access control solutions within Video to help support enterprise customers.
 The business is a part of both the Products and Systems Integration segment and the Software and Services segment.

 On August 28, 2020, the Company acquired the Callyo business ("Callyo"), a cloud-based mobile applications provider for law enforcement in North America for \$63 million, inclusive of share-based compensation withheld at a fair value of \$3 million that will be expensed over an average service period of two years.
 The acquisition was settled with \$61 million in cash, net of cash acquired.
-This acquisition adds to the Company's existing Command Center Software suite critical mobile technological capabilities that enable information to flow seamlessly from the field to the command center.
+This acquisition adds to the Company's existing Command Center suite critical mobile technological capabilities that enable information to flow seamlessly from the field to the command center.
 The business is a part of the Software and Services segment.

 On July 31, 2020, the Company acquired Pelco, Inc. ("Pelco"), a global provider of video security solutions for a purchase price of \$110 million.
 The acquisition was settled with \$107 million of cash, net of cash acquired.
-The acquisition demonstrates the Company's continued investment in Video Security and Access Control, adding a broad range of products that can be used in a variety of commercial and industrial environments and use cases.
+The acquisition demonstrates the Company's continued investment in Video, adding a broad range of products that can be used in a variety of commercial and industrial environments and use cases.
 The business is part of both the Products and Systems Integration segment and the Software and Services segment.

 On June 16, 2020 the Company acquired IndigoVision Group plc ("IndigoVision") for a purchase price of \$37 million.
 The acquisition was settled with \$35 million of cash, net of cash acquired and debt assumed.
-The acquisition complements the Company's Video Security and Access Control technology, providing enhanced geographical reach across a wider customer base.
+The acquisition complements the Company's Video technology, providing enhanced geographical reach across a wider customer base.
 The business is a part of both the Products and Systems Integration segment and the Software and Services segment.